Graševina: Croatian White Wine Causing A Stir Due To Origin Debate

 Nevertheless, concentrated berries give these wines power and more body, so the alcohol never stands out but is well integrated into the wine.

 When the vintage conditions allow it, producers will make selected berries harvest, producing intense dessert wines that require time to develop.
-You can even pick it so late, in the winter, when the temperatures go below – 7 °C degree Celsius and grapes freeze on the vines – producing adored golden drops of sweet ice wine (Eiswine).
+You can even pick it so late, in the winter, when the temperatures go below – 7 °C or -45°F and grapes freeze on the vines – producing adored golden drops of sweet ice wine (Eiswine).

 Graševina aging potential